Best MCP Servers for AI Agents in 2026

 Limitations

-- -GitHub-specific — does not work with GitLab, Bitbucket, or other forges
+- -GitHub-specific, so it does not work with GitLab, Bitbucket, or other forges

 - -Token scope management is complex for organizations with many repos